-Net sales from our Corporate and other segment were flat at \$15.8 million for each of 2023 and 2022.
-These sales are from Eagle Alcohol's business.
+Net sales from our Corporate and other segment declined by \$4.4 million or 28% to \$11.4 million for 2024 as compared to \$15.8 million for 2023.
+These results are from Eagle Alcohol's business.

-Cost of Goods Sold and Gross Profit (Loss)
+Cost of Goods Sold and Gross Profit

-Our consolidated gross profit (loss) improved to a gross profit of \$15.7 million, representing a gross margin of 1.3% for 2023, from a gross loss of \$27.6 million, representing a gross margin of negative 2.1%, for 2022.
-Our consolidated gross profit improved due to improved commodity crush margins, particularly for renewable fuel, primarily due to lower corn costs, but was partially offset by \$9.7 million in unrealized non-cash derivative losses from mark-to-market adjustments on open positions related to future period sales and \$2.2 million in lower-of-cost-or-market charges in the fourth quarter of 2023 on our ending renewable fuel inventories and related fixed corn purchase commitments due to negative crush margins heading into year-end 2023 and the first quarter of 2024.
+Our consolidated gross profit declined to a gross profit of \$9.7 million, representing a gross margin of 1.0% for 2024, from \$15.7 million, representing a gross margin of 1.3%, for 2023.
+Our consolidated gross profit declined due to lower overall commodity crush margins, particularly for renewable fuel, primarily due to lower sales prices as well as lower margins on essential ingredients sold due to lower corn prices.
+We spent a total of \$34.6 million for repairs and maintenance, in-line with our 2024 estimate.